actions/cache/CACHING.md

 The restore keys can be provided as a complete name, or a prefix, read more [here](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#matching-a-cache-key) on how a cache key is matched using restore keys.

-**Separating the caches by Operating System**
+### Separate caches by Operating System
-Caches can be stored separately for different Operating Systems.
+In case of workflows with matrix running for multiple Operating Systems, the caches can be stored separately for each of them.
 This can be used in combination with hashfiles in case multiple caches are being generated per OS.
 ```yaml
   - uses: actions/cache@v3
     with: